 My name is Shelly and I live in the United States.
-I’ve had my Goal List since I was in 8th grade, and started this blog in 2014 to share my enthusiasm about bucket lists, travel, and goal achievement.
-I love helping other people do things on their own lists, and enjoy hearing other people’s stories.
+I’ve had my Goal List since I was in 8th grade, and started this blog in 2014 to inspire people to enjoy bucket lists, travel, and goal achievement.
+I love helping you do things on your list, and enjoy hearing your stories.

 Here’s what I hope you’ll get from this blog.